AdamPtk/weather/README.md

 # Weather

-One-page weather React App created with OpenWeatherMap and WorldTime APi.
+Responsive one-page weather React App created with OpenWeatherMap and WorldTime APi.
 Jump in and check out 5-day weather forecast in your city or anywhere in the world!

 #### Displaying:
 * today's 24-hour forecast with current time including time zones and day saving time (DST),